 to the staff of the Annie Merner Pfeiffer Library at West Virginia

-Wesleyan College, and in particular Rick Manspeaker, Sue Dawson, and Carol Smith, who cheerfully
+Wesleyan College, and in particular Rick Manspeaker, Sue Dawson, Carol Smith, and Carol Bowman, who cheerfully

 helped me get hundreds of articles on interlibrary loan.
 Thanks,